juntylpro1/secure-enterprise/bp_enterprise.md

 However you choose to structure your enterprise, be as consistent as possible to simplify enterprise management.
 Because it's easy to create and keep track of new accounts, it can be tempting to create many separate accounts as users request them.
 However, each account introduces more management overhead.
 As you plan how to structure your enterprise, keep in mind the following points:

-- For each account that you create, users must be invited and their access must be managed separately.
+- For each account that you create, users must be invited and their access must be managed separately or with [enterprise-managed IAM templates](/docs/secure-enterprise?topic=secure-enterprise-access-enterprises).
 - An inconsistent structure can make it harder to determine who to give access within each account and which teams are using resources.
 - Users can collaborate on resources and services within an individual account only.
 Resources can't be moved between accounts.